Understanding 13/2 as a Mixed Number: A thorough look

 Working with Mixed Numbers: Addition and Subtraction

 Once you have converted 13/2 to the mixed number 6 ½, you can easily use it in further calculations, particularly addition and subtraction.
-Remember, when adding or subtracting mixed numbers, it's often easier to convert them back to improper fractions first to perform the calculations smoothly.
-However, it’s also possible to add or subtract the whole number parts and fractional parts separately, ensuring you simplify the resulting fraction.
+Worth adding: remember, when adding or subtracting mixed numbers, it's often easier to convert them back to improper fractions first to perform the calculations smoothly.
+Even so, it’s also possible to add or subtract the whole number parts and fractional parts separately, ensuring you simplify the resulting fraction.

 Example of Addition: